-When the platform administrator selects Preferences of the Subscriber Profile he will get the list of preferences that can be set by default for all subscribers who have this profile assigned.
+When the platform administrator selects Preferences of the Subscriber Profile they will get the list of preferences that can be set by default for all subscribers who have this profile assigned.
 For example, if the system administrator configures the ncos (NCOS level) preference in the profile, this NCOS will be assigned by default to all the subscribers who use that profile.

-Profile Preferences have higher priority over the Domain preferences, but less priority over the Subscriber Preferences.
+NOTE Profile Preferences take precedence over the Domain preferences, but Profile Preferences holds a lower priority compared the Subscribers Preferences.